-Antibe works with a number of third parties to develop its products (and finance such development) and it purchases a number of its products for resale from third parties, and it expects its reliance on third party partnerships and suppliers to increase in the future.
-If the Company's current or future strategic partners and suppliers do not devote adequate resources to product development, or if they experience financial difficulties, change their business strategy or undergo a business combination that affects their willingness or ability to fulfill their obligations to the Company, the result could be a material adverse effect on the Company's financial condition, results of operations and/or cash flow.
+Antibe works with a number of third parties to develop its products (and finance such development) and expects its reliance on third party partnerships and suppliers to increase in the future.
+If the Company's current or future strategic partners and suppliers do not devote adequate resources to product development, or if they experience financial difficulties, change their business strategy, decide to not pursue commercialization of our drug, have their licensing rights terminated by court or arbitrator, or undergo a business combination that affects their willingness or ability to fulfill their obligations to the Company, the result could be a material adverse effect on the Company's financial condition, results of operations and/or cash flow.
 Furthermore, if the Company is unable to enter into additional partnerships and supplier relationships in the future, or if the current or future partnerships and supplier relationships fail, the Company's ability to develop and sell products could be impacted negatively and the Company's business could be adversely affected.
 There can be no assurances that the Company will be able to establish these future strategic relationships, or, if established, that the relationships will be maintained.